With so much change in the pensions industry it can be tough to sort fiction from fact. Here we’ve debunked some of the most common myths.

 5. Once you’re past a certain age, it’s too late

 Also not true!
 A small pension is better than no pension.
 Of course, it’s better to start early but we still advise you to start a pension, whatever your age – and contribute as much as you can afford.

 With all the pressures on already stretched pay packets it is understandable that, for some, pension saving is just a step too far.
 But, think carefully about what you’ll miss out on if you opt out and the affect that might have on your future finances.
 With auto enrolment, if you opt out you’ll be re-enrolled again every three years when hopefully your financial situation will have improved.

 7. My pension will be lost if I die before retirement

 What happens to your pension when you die depends on the type of scheme you have.
 In the NOW: Pensions Trust, if you die before you are able to access your retirement savings, the money that is saved in your retirement pot will be payable as a lump sum to your beneficiary or beneficiaries at the discretion of the Trustee.
 Usually your beneficiaries won’t pay any personal or inheritance tax on the sum they receive.
-You can find out more information about this here.

 8. The State Pension will be enough for my retirement